anil-650/sarvam-AI-Demo/index.md

 Here you'll find all the resources, rules, and updates you need to participate and succeed.

 ---
+## Problem Statement

+Improve the UI of the app

+- Add a languange indicator
+- Add a audio play button
+- Transliteration for input text

+---

 ## 🗓️ Event Details